hapijs/hapi/API.md

 #### <a name="route.options.timeout.socket" /> `route.options.timeout.socket`

-Default value: none (use node default of 2 minutes).
+Default value: none (use node default).

-By default, node sockets automatically timeout after 2 minutes.
+By default, Node.js does not timeout sockets (since v13.0.0; earlier versions timed out after 2 minutes).
 Use this option to override this behavior.
 Set to `false` to disable socket timeouts.

 ### <a name="route.options.validate" /> `route.options.validate`